 LitJoy Crate is a monthly book subscription box for kids and teens.
 They send books and interesting book related items.
 They have crates for ages 3-7 (picture books), ages 8-13 (middle grade), and 14+ (young adult).

 This box was sent to us at no cost to review.
 (Check out the review process post to learn more about how we review boxes.)

 This review is of the Kid’s, $29.99 a month + shipping, box.

 The Subscription Box: LitJoy Crate

-The Products: Depending on your subscription type, you will receive newly released board books (2), picture books (1), or young adult books (1), plus 2-4 assorted book-related items.
+The Products: depending on your subscription type, you will receive newly released books, plus 2-4 assorted book-related items.

 Keep Track of Your Subscriptions: Add this box to your subscription list or wishlist!

 An info card was included listing each item in the box.
 The reverse side of the card showed pictures of the box contents.
 The theme this month was Superhero!

 Super Manny Stands Up! by Kelly DiPucchio – Value $12.42 on Amazon (retail price $17.99)